 As always, it is strongly advised that pregnant women receive vaccination to combat their increased risk of suffering health complications from influenza.
 The vaccine may be given to pregnant women during any trimester, so do not let it slide simply because you feel you may be too far along for it to take effect.
 It is never too late to protect yourself from illness during pregnancy; the American College of Obstetricians and Gynecologists maintains that influenza vaccination represents an integral part of “prepregnancy, prenatal, and postpartum care”.
 Remember, the flu season runs roughly from October through May, so if you are or will be pregnant for all or part of this stretch, make sure to remain current with your vaccinations.

 We wish all of our clients a healthy, happy holiday season and encourage everyone to take precautions against the flu this winter.
 While there are always those who are concerned about the use or overuse of vaccines in modern medicine, I believe that with proper use, vaccines can be extremely beneficial.
 We pride ourselves in doing what is best for our patients, which requires constant vigilance in new protocols and a holistic understanding of our patients and their needs.
-If you want more information on the benefits of flu vaccination, please feel free to give us a call at 702.254.8900.
+If you want more information on the benefits of flu vaccination, please feel free to give us a call.